Concerns over 'premature' plan to repatriate Rohingya refugees

 (CNN)Concerns are mounting over a joint plan from Myanmar and Bangladesh to repatriate hundreds of thousands of ethnic Rohingya who fled violence in Myanmar's western Rakhine State last year.

-The repatriation program is expected to begin Tuesday, Myanmar state media reported, and the two countries said they want to return in two years the more than 650,000 refugees that have fled to restive Rakhine State , according to a statement released by Bangladesh's Foreign Ministry.
+The repatriation program is expected to begin Tuesday, Myanmar state media reported.
+The two countries plan to return more than 650,000 refugees currently in Bangladesh to Rakhine State within two years, according to a statement released by Bangladesh's Foreign Ministry.

 Rights group Amnesty International called the plan "premature," and that "returning so soon will be a terrifying prospect" for many Rohingya.